jjj33325/sbcfm-demo/README.md

 Within a column, every temporally conditioned system was given the same RMS envelope, taken from the original recording in that column.

+Systems are compared as published rather than under a shared vocoder.
+SB-CFM, OT-CFM, and PixelSNAIL use the official DCASE HiFi-GAN vocoder; T-Foley and MambaFoley synthesize waveforms directly and use no vocoder; AudioLDM uses the vocoder shipped with its own pipeline.

 ## Editing the page